MGLAMB1/MLamb-ELK-Stack-Project/README.md

 ![Hosts](screenshots/hosts.png)

- - Once all of the configurations have been set, run the following commands from the ansible container:
+ - Once all of the configurations have been set, run the following commands from the ansible container to begin the process of downloading and running the prescribed programs:
    - ansible-playbook filebeat-playbook.yml
    - ansible-playbook metricbeat-playbook.yml